A projector being tilted at an angle

 • Consider hiring a professional to help with the installation if you’re unsure.

-See also How to Mount a Low Profile Tv
+See also How to Tilt Tv Mount

 It’s also important to consider the distance between the projector and the screen when mounting on a sloped surface.
 The angle of the slope can affect the throw distance and image size, so be sure to measure and adjust accordingly.
 Additionally, if the slope is particularly steep, you may need to use additional mounting hardware or brackets to ensure the projector stays level.
 Taking these extra steps can help ensure a clear and stable image for your viewing pleasure.